Policies, Protocols & Procedures

 - Parents/guardians of students who shared a class with the positive student will be notified of a positive case.
 The CDC indicates that contagiousness of COVID-19 is highest two days before symptoms appear through five days after symptoms appear.
 This information will be shared anonymously to best inform whether exposure to other students has occurred.

-- If it is determined that there was a high chance of exposure or if otherwise determined based on the circumstances, class may be switched to our VIRTUAL platform for the following week and any subsequent weeks as deemed appropriate by The Growing Stage staff using latest information and guidelines.
+- If it is determined that there was a high chance of exposure or if otherwise determined based on the circumstances, face masks may be required for all students OR class may be switched to our VIRTUAL platform for the following week and any subsequent weeks as deemed appropriate by The Growing Stage staff using latest information and guidelines.

-- Students who have recovered from COVID-19 may return to class no sooner than 10 days after symptoms first appeared and if they have had no symptoms for at least 72 hours and with clearance from their doctor.
+- Students who have recovered from COVID-19 may return to class no sooner than 5 days after symptoms first appeared and if they have had no symptoms for at least 72 hours.
+If a student returns to class sooner than 10 days after symptoms first appeared, they will be required to wear a face mask that meets CDC guidelines.

 - Please note, the CDC lists the following to define “close contact”: